Ambush Makeover

-Ambush Makeover is a television show which aired in syndication and the Discovery Channel from 2004–2005.
-The show aired on Fox-owned stations during its first season, and then went national for the second season before being cancelled by Discovery Channel.
-Reruns can be currently seen on the Ion Life channel.
+Ambush Makeover is an American reality television series which aired in syndication and the Discovery Channel from 2004 to 2005.
+The show aired on Fox-owned stations during its first season, and then went into national syndication for the second season before being cancelled by Discovery.
+Reruns aired on Ion Life.

-Overview
+Premise and format

 Each episode follows a regular outline: